NyeshNeatIsh-SYS/NyeshNeatish/README.md

 PLEASE. i beg you...tell me when something is making you uncomfortable,and I'll stop it.seriously...

-I love nicknames,also,feel free to whisper,add me,talk,int,C+h,boop or crown,bow,hat etc.anytime.
+I love nicknames,also,feel free to whisper,add me,talk,int,kiss,C+h,boop or crown,bow,hat etc.anytime.
 I'm comfortable with everything.but also,w2i...heh

 (don't question about why i don't like talking about my irl life or other personal stuff unless you know me for at least 4 months.)